Schorlemmer Dragoons

 Origin and History

 In May 1716, Friedrich Wilhelm I acquired this regiment from August II of Saxony.
-Maybe, part of the value of the regiment was paid with valuable porcelain and, thereafter the regiment retained the nickname Porzellan Dragoons.
-Another simpler explanation for this nickname was that their uniform was white and blue...
+Part of its price may have been paid with valuable porcelain and, thereafter, the regiment retained the nickname Porzellan Dragoons.
+Another simpler explanation for this nickname is that their uniform was white and blue… It was initially posted in East Prussia.

-At the end of 1740, the regiment was increased to 10 squadrons.
-Thus, exceptionally, this dragoon regiment counted 10 squadrons rather than the usual 5 squadrons.
+Exceptionally, at the end of 1740, the regiment was increased to 10 squadrons rather than the usual 5 squadrons of most dragoon regiments.

 During the Seven Years' War, the regiment was under the command of: